Do I Need Planning Permission for a Conservatory? UK Guide

 Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

-📌 Quick Summary: The Rules in 2025
+📌 Quick Summary: The Rules

 It’s the most common question we hear from homeowners: “I’d love a new conservatory, but will I need planning permission?”
 The thought of lengthy applications and council red tape is enough to put many people off.